Skip to main navigationSkip to main content

 Documents Required for Application

-You can find full information about the other documents you must provide on the UK Government webpages: Short-term study visa
+In addition to the Short-term Study visa letter, you can find full information about the other documents you must provide on the UK Government webpages: Short-term study visa

 Enrolling for your Programme

-When you arrive in Southampton you will need to attend a right to study check before you begin studying.
+When you arrive in Southampton you will need to attend a Right to Study check before you begin studying.

 You can find more information on the University enrolment and registration webpage.